zuzana-cernohousova/genetic-genealogy/README.md

     python3 genetic-genealogy/src/genetic_genealogy/gengen.py

-After that, append any of the subcommands specified below.
+Append any of the subcommands specified below.

 ## Functionality
 After installing the application _gengen_ command and the following subcommands will be available: